Third Grade Classroom

 In the spring, I am one of our Newmarket Girls on the Run coaches!
 GOTR is an amazing program that runs for 10 weeks for girls in third, fourth and fifth grade!

-This is my fifth year teaching third grade in Newmarket and I LOVE it!
+This is my sixth year teaching third grade in Newmarket and I LOVE it!
 I have quickly realized how wonderful this community is and I am so thankful to be a part of it.

 Before I taught in Newmarket I worked in a few different districts.
 I worked in Salem NH, Londonderry NH and Auburn NH!
 Each of these experiences were helpful to my carreer and helped me get where I am today!
 I still return to teach summer school to three, four and five year olds in Londonderry each summer.